agarrharr/awesome-cli-apps/.github/PULL_REQUEST_TEMPLATE.md

 ---

 <!---
 Thank you for your pull request.
-Please provide below the name of the app, a short description, and a link to it's repository or homepage.
+Please provide below the name of the app, a short description and a link to it's repository or homepage.
+Also, tell us why you think it's awesome!

 Make sure the PR adheres to our contribution guidelines: https://github.com/agarrharr/awesome-cli-apps/blob/master/contributing.md